 Yes, all application material must be submitted in English with only one exception for those portions of the original work which your sample translation renders.

-No. Fellowships are individual awards; all funds are dispersed only to the fellow.
+A: No. Fellowships are individual grant awards; all grant funds are dispersed only to the fellow/recipient.
 However, once our fellows receive funds, it is up to them how they wish to spend it (as long as it relates to their translation project).
 A fellow could pay his/her university directly in order to receive time off.

-If this is the case, contact the Arts Endowment’s Literary Arts staff for guidance before applying.
-Most often this is not a problem, as long as the bulk of the work on the project occurs during the period of performance.
+A: If this is the case, contact the NEA’s Literary Arts staff for guidance before applying.
+Most often this is not a problem, as long as the bulk of the work on the project occurs during the fellowship/grant’s period of performance.

-If you have questions about your application, contact the Literary Arts staff at 202-682-5034 or email LitFellowships@arts.gov.
+If you have questions about your application not addressed in the FAQ, contact the Literary Arts staff at 202-682-5034 or email LitFellowships@arts.gov.